Assessing the difference between integrated quantiles and integrated cumulative distribution functions: Coherent distortion risk measures and beyond

-The use of Corollary~\ref{corollary-0} to establish bound~\eqref{es-bound} may at first glance give the impression that $F$ has to be continuous at $x_p$ for every $p\in (0,1)$, but this is true only if we ignore the role of the measure $\mu $.
-To illustrate how important it is to take the measure $\mu $ into account, we start with the simplest example $\mu(\{p\})=1$ for a fixed $p\in (0,1)$, in which case the validity of bound~\eqref{es-bound} follows if we assume that $F$ is continuous at $x_p$ for the specified $p$.
+The use the second half of Corollary~\ref{corollary-0} to establish bound~\eqref{es-bound} may at first glance give the impression that $F$ has to be continuous at $x_p$ for every $p\in (0,1)$, but this is true only if we ignore the role of $\mu $.
+To illustrate how important it is to take the measure $\mu $ into account, we start with the simplest example $\mu(\{p^*\})=1$ with any fixed $p^*\in (0,1)$, in which case the validity of bound~\eqref{es-bound} follows if we assume that $F$ is continuous at $x_{p^*}$ for the given $p^*$.
 In the case of discrete mixtures of ES's, we would have $\mu(\cup_{i}\{p_i\})=\sum_{i} \mu(\{p_i\})=1$ and thus bound~\eqref{es-bound} would hold whenever the cdf $F$ is continuous at $x_p$ for every $p\in \cup_{i}\{p_i\}$.
-For continuous measures, the matter is simpler because the cdf $F$ and the quantile function $F^{-1}$ can be discontinuous only on at most countable (finite or infinite) number of points.
+For continuous measures, the matter is simpler because the cdf $F$ and the quantile function $F^{-1}$ can be discontinuous only on at most countable number of points.

-Hence, coming back to bound~\eqref{es-bound} and assuming its validity (i.e., assuming appropriate conditions on $F$ and $\mu $), we can employ various weighted LLN- and CLT-type results for general quantile and empirical processes \citep[e.g.,][]{SW1986} in order to show that the right-hand side of bound~\eqref{es-bound} converges in probability to $0$ when $n\to \infty $.
+Hence, coming back to bound~\eqref{es-bound} and assuming its validity (i.e., assuming appropriate conditions on $F$ and $\mu $), we can employ weighted LLN- and CLT-type results for general quantile and empirical processes \citep[e.g.,][]{SW1986} in order to show that the right-hand side of bound~\eqref{es-bound} converges in probability to $0$ when $n\to \infty $.
+These are standard technicalities, whose choices are contingent on the available information (or lack of it) about the measure $\mu $ and the cdf $F$, and, also very importantly, on how the two interact.

+To illustrate, consider a simple (in the context of the present paper) but very important case of the Expected Shortfall at any given probability level $p^* \in (0,1)$, which we briefly mentioned above but will now tackle with rigour and in full detail.
+Hence, with $\mu $ being the probability measure induced by the degenerate at the point $p^* \in (0,1)$ random variable, we have the equation